ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

-vCenter Server 7 is selected by default.
+vCenter Server 8 is selected by default.
 {: #para-vcsversion80-vcsline1}

-For new instances, vCenter Server 8 is available to order.
+For new instances, vCenter Server 7 is also available to order.
 However, for existing instances or clusters with vCenter Server 7, you can add only vCenter Server 7 clusters or hosts.
 {: #para-vcsversion80-vcsline2}